ZhiGroup/RAFFI/README.md

 ## RAFFI (v.0.1):

+RAFFI: accurate and fast familial relationship inference in large scale biobank studies using RaPID

+RAFFI is a tool to infer relatedness in large phased haplotype panels.
+This inference is achieved by a data-driven approach that adjusts the estimation based on phasing quality and genotyping quality.

 ### Usage:
 A binary version of the code is provided in Debug folder (RAFFI_v.0.1).
 The libraries have been linked statically.
 If you compile the source code without -static tag (dynamic linking), then you will need to add the path to the compiled boost library to $LD_LIBRARY_PATH$: export LD_LIBRARY_PATH=<boost_installation_path>/boost/lib/
 RaPID binary (v.1.7) and a Python script to estimate the parameters for RaPID are also provided in the bin directory.